kevinpt/opbasm/_sources/rst/tutorial.txt

 Program storage
 ---------------

-The PicoBlaze is a Harvard architecture machine with an instruction memory separate from data storage and the I/O address space.
+The PicoBlaze is a `Harvard architecture <https://en.wikipedia.org/wiki/Harvard_architecture>`_ machine with an instruction memory separate from data storage and the I/O address space.
 Your program is typically stored in a Xilinx Block RAM (BRAM) that has predefined initial values to make it act like a ROM.
 The PicoBlaze has no built in mechanisms to write to this memory but it is possible to do so with additional logic for more advanced applications.
 It is also possible to store non-instruction data in the in left over free space of a Block RAM which can be accessed through a second address port connected to the PicoBlaze I/O.

 Each instruction is a fixed 18-bit word that naturally fills a Xilinx BRAM utilizing all of its extra parity bits.
 The PicoBlaze-3 supports up to 1k instruction words and the PB6 can use up to 4k.
 It is possible to put smaller programs into the other type of memory available on Xilinx parts, distributed RAM, which is synthesized from the programmable logic LUTs configured for a special SRAM mode.
 Another option is to use the dual-ported capability to split a BRAM between two PicoBlaze devices.

 The assembler converts your program into a list of instruction words that are used to initialize a BRAM.
 This becomes part of your FPGA project in one of two ways.
 The traditional way is to use an HDL template file that instantiates the proper BRAM for your device.
-The template BRAM has the the program words filled in to create a synthesizable ROM that is instantiated in your FPGA project.
-The alternative is to the Opbasm :ref:`synthesizable ROM template <generic_rom>` which currently only works with the Xilinx ISE toolset and not Vivado.
+The template BRAM has the program words filled in through generic parameters to create a synthesizable ROM that is instantiated in your FPGA project.
+The alternative way is to use the Opbasm :ref:`synthesizable ROM template <generic_rom>` which currently only works with the Xilinx ISE toolset and not Vivado.
 Either way, the synthesizer will translate the template into a memory with initial instruction values assigned on power up so that it behaves as a ROM.

 Assembler syntax
 ----------------